Libya: Religion

 About 97% of the population in Libya are Muslims, most of whom belong to the Sunni branch.
 Small numbers of Ibadi Muslims live in the country.

 Before the 1930s, the Senussi Sunni Sufi movement was the primary Islamic movement in Libya.
 This was a religious revival adapted to desert life.
 Its zawaaya (lodges) were found in Tripolitania and Fezzan, but Senussi influence was strongest in Cyrenaica.
 Rescuing the region from unrest and anarchy, the Senussi movement gave the Cyrenaican tribal people a religious attachment and feelings of unity and purpose.
 This Islamic movement was eventually destroyed by the Italian invasion.
 Gaddafi asserted that he was a devout Muslim, and his government was taking a role in supporting Islamic institutions and in worldwide proselytising on behalf of Islam.

+The International Religious Freedom Report 2004 noted that "bishops, priests and nuns wear religious dress freely in public and report virtually no discrimination," while also "enjoying good relations with the Government".
+The report also indicated that members of minority religions said "they do not face harassment by authorities or the Muslim majority on the basis of their religious practices".
+The International Christian Concern does not list Libya as a country where there is "persecution or severe discrimination against Christians".
 Since the fall of Gaddafi, ultra-conservative strains of Islam have reasserted themselves in places.
-Derna in eastern Libya, historically a hotbed of jihadist thought, came under the control of militants aligned with the Islamic State of Iraq and the Levant in 2014.
+Derna in eastern Libya, historically a hotbed of jihad thought, came under the control of militants aligned with the Islamic State of Iraq and the Levant in 2014.
 Jihadist elements have also spread to Sirte and Benghazi, among other areas, as a result of the Second Libyan Civil War.

-There are small foreign communities of Christians.
+Prior to independence, Libya was home to more than 140,000 Christians (mostly of Italian and Maltese ancestry).
+Many Christian settlers left to Italy or Malta after the independence.
+Small foreign communities of Christians remained.
 Coptic Orthodox Christianity, the predominant Christian church of Egypt, is the largest and most historic Christian denomination in Libya.
 There are about 60,000 Egyptian Copts in Libya.
 There are three Coptic Churches in Libya, one in Tripoli, one in Benghazi, and one in Misurata.